 A girl with cancer was hospitalized for months.
-Now healthy, she has a view of her old hospital room from her college dorm.
+Now healthy and in college, she can see her old hospital room from her dorm.

 “I have never forgotten that night,” she wrote, explaining that whenever the topic of anaphylaxis comes up during annual training sessions, “I think of Maggie.”

-Plus, Higby added, “I had no idea that is how Charlie got her name how lovely.”
+Plus, Higby added, “I had no idea that is how Charlie got her name" and called the choice "lovely.”

 The poignant exchange continued, and Dorey shared a photo of his two daughters together, to which Higby responded: “What gorgeous girls!”